MichaelCurrin/gh-pages-no-jekyll/docs/about.md

 Note you can still use Jekyll Liquid templating.
 But the idea for this project is to avoid it and make a plain markdown docs site, which is easy for anyone to edit without Jekyll experience.

 Your root page should be `index.md` or `README.md`.
 There is no navbar, so it is recommended to add a menu on your homepage which links to the other pages.
 You can always get back to the homepage using the link added for you at the top of every page.

+### Convert to Jekyll

+The approach here is also flexible - you can add a `_config.yml` file and a theme to turn your site in a proper Jekyll-based themed site.

+You don't even have to add metadata to your pages - the layout will be set as `default.html`.